BOARD OF DIRECTORS

 Silverthorne is a registered 501 (c)(3) non-profit arts organization.
 If you are interested in supporting our work by becoming a member of the Board of Directors, please contact us via email to find out more about our work.

-Directing credits include Plague Wedding (Theater Between Addresses), Grail Knight (Electric Lite Collective), Night Train (Electric Lite Collective), Queer Intimacies (Eggtooth Productions), Mr Burns: A Post-Electric Play (Hampshire College), and Caeneus (HC).
-Stage management and design credits include the world premiere of NOW (Pauline Productions), A Little Night Music (Greater Worcester Opera), Athena (Real Live Theatre), The *Annotated* Taming (Hampshire Shakespeare Company), The Life and Death of Queen Margaret (RLT) and The Final Say (Strident Theater).
+Directing credits include To Serve The Hive (Theater Between Addresses/Pauline Productions), Grail Knight (Theater Between Addresses), Plague Wedding (Theater Between Addresses), Night Train (Electric Lite Collective), Queer Intimacies (Eggtooth Productions), Mr Burns: A Post-Electric Play (Hampshire College), and Caeneus (HC).
+Lighting design credits include the world premieres of When The Mind’s Free (Real Live Theatre) and NOW (Pauline Productions), A Little Night Music (Greater Worcester Opera), The *Annotated* Taming (Hampshire Shakespeare Company), The Life and Death of Queen Margaret (RLT), and numerous dance concerts for Five College Dance.

-Ezekiel is connected with a number of other Valley theatre organizations, serving on the Board of Directors for Valley Light Opera, and as a proud Governing Member of Real Live Theatre.
-They are a Founding Member of Theater Between Addresses, a collective of theatre artists & writers focused on fostering and creating new work, and serve as Resident Lighting Designer for Pauline Productions.
+Ezekiel is a Founding Member of Theater Between Addresses, a collective of theatre artists & writers focused on fostering and creating new work, an Artistic Advisory Team Member for Play Incubation Collective, a Governing Member of Real Live Theatre, and Resident Lighting Designer for Pauline Productions.
 Ezekiel holds a B.A. from Hampshire College in Theatre, Education & Psychoanalytic Studies, with a focus on facilitating collaborative spaces.
-Beyond the stage, Ezekiel works in public health, currently serving as a Public Health Accompaniment Specialist with Partners in Health.
+They host performances of all kinds at the Barn Theater and Studios in Belchertown.
+Beyond the stage, Ezekiel works in public health, currently serving as Rural Health Program Manager for the New England Rural Health Association.

 His dramatic writing projects focus on rebels and outsiders in local history.
 These include the opera librettos The Scarlet Professor and The Garden of Martyrs, both with composer Eric Sawyer, as well as the screwball comedy Nobody’s Girl, which debuted at the Northampton Academy of Music.
 His cabaret musical, My Evil Twin, in collaboration with Sawyer, has toured Fringe festivals in the U.S. and Canada.